mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 ## Applicability Scope {#applicability}

-The mechanisms described in this document apply to the configuration phase of the host, specifically when a DHCP server for IPv4 {{RFC2131}} is not reacheable directly from the host, the host needs to receive an IPv4 address and there's a DHCPv6 server that can provide IPv4 addresses by means of the mechanisms described in {{RFC7341}} and the host doesn't implement a DHCP client conform to {{RFC7341}} itself.
+The mechanisms described in this document apply to the configuration phase of hosts that need to receive an IPv4 address but a DHCP server for IPv4 {{RFC2131}} is not reacheable directly from the host.
+Further the host is not able to implement a DHCP client conform to {{RFC7341}} itself as it is connected to an IPv4-only network.
+But there is a DHCPv6 server that can provide IPv4 addresses by means of the mechanisms described in {{RFC7341}}.

 # Conventions and Definitions

 The following terms and acronyms are used in this document:

 * DHCP:
-   In this document when not otherwise specified, referes to DHCPv4 and/or DHCPv6
+  If not otherwise specified, DHCP referes to DHCPv4 and/or DHCPv6.

 * DHCPv4:
-   DHCP as defined in {{RFC2131}}
+   DHCP as defined in {{RFC2131}}.

 * DHCPv4 over DHCPv6 (or 4o6):
-   The architecture, the procedures and the protocols described in the DHCPv4-over-DHCPv6 document {{RFC7341}}.
+   The architecture, the procedures, and the protocols described in the DHCPv4-over-DHCPv6 document {{RFC7341}}.

 * DHCP Relay Agent:
-   This is a concept in all of the protocols, BOOTP {{RFC0951}} {{RFC1542}}, DHCPv4
+   This is a concept in all of the follwing protocols, although the details differ between them: BOOTP {{RFC0951}} {{RFC1542}}, DHCPv4
-   {{RFC2131}} {{RFC2132}}, and DHCPv6 {{RFC8415}}, although the details differ
+   {{RFC2131}} {{RFC2132}}, and DHCPv6 {{RFC8415}}.
-   between the protocols.

 * Lightweight DHCPv6 Relay Agent (or LDRA):
    This is an extension of the original DHCPv6 Relay Agent,